RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/workshop/content/exercises/02-decide-which-appserver.md

----
-Title: Decide which Application Server to use in OpenShift
-PrevPage: getting-started-cloud-native
-NextPage: migrate-to-jboss-eap
----

-## Lab1 - Decide which Application Server to use in OpenShift

 In this step we will analyze an monolith application built for use with Oracle® WebLogic Server (WLS).
 This application is a Java EE application using a number of different technologies, including standard Java EE APIs as well as proprietary Weblogic APIs and best practices.